muratk5n/thirdwave/en/README.md

 Transport Revolution..
 It is making available a suite of compression, dispensing and software solutions, allowing the creation of a network of renewable or low-carbon hydrogen refuelling stations around the world.

-The company is now at advanced stages of developing new technologies and creating partnerships to bring solutions to market that will allow existing fuel retailers and other stakeholders to offer gaseous hydrogen to serve an ever-increasing number of hydrogen fuel-cell powered vehicles"
+The company is now at advanced stages of developing new technologies and creating partnerships to.. offer gaseous hydrogen to serve an ever-increasing number of hydrogen fuel-cell powered vehicles"

 ---